Hattix.co.uk PC Hardware Collection

 Generally the Nexus devices were in some way slightly inferior.
 The Galaxy Nexus couldn't record 720p video, for example.
 Nexus devices also do not have micro-SD storage.

-Initially, the Nexus 4 appeared to be uncrippled.
-It was of premium construction, a beautiful glass back with a "holographic" chatoyance effect, but had LTE (4G) disabled, since the chipset used was a very early LTE chipset and didn't support many bands.
-It sold about 375,000 (per serial numbers) and was a customised version of the same platform which the LG Optimus G also was (LG would later refer to the Optimus G as the "G1").
 The Nexus 4 was, however, deliberately hobbled.
 Qualcomm bins its chips according to their quality, higher quality chips will run at higher frequencies and lower voltages, so will use less power.
 This is known as "processor voltage scaling", or PVS.
 Optimus G used expensive PVS3, PVS4 and PVS5 parts.
 Most Nexus 4s were PVS0, 1 or the rare 2.
 The higher the number, the better.
 Nexus 4 also used a poor (cheap) camera, while it was 8 megapixels, it had a tiny sensor, poor lens and delivered substandard results.
 The metal internal chassis of the phone was deliberately air-gapped away from the processor, so couldn't work as a heatsink, meaning the processor would overheat sooner and throttle back, reducing performance.
 Google said it was to control skin temperature, but I didn't notice much trouble once a piece of copper foil closed the gap (this is the same on most modern handsets, again for skin temperature reasons).

-None of this mattered.
+None of this really mattered.
 Google cut corners where corners can be cut, the PVS scaling troubled only overclockers and would cost a typical user just 10 minutes of battery life per day.
 The camera was disappointing, but in good lighting it was as good as anyone else's.
 On launch, the Nexus 4 sold out in 15 minutes as it hit UK shores at £239 for the 8 GB and £279 for the 16 GB model.
 A comparable phone such as the Galaxy S3 was around double that.
 Indeed, the Samsung Galaxy S4 was little better than an uprated Nexus 4.

 LG/Google Nexus 5 - 2014